basebala/Language-Models-RLHF/_posts/2026-04-27-mislead-lm.md

 - “Many prior works study I-SOPHISTRY: while these works aim to study unintended misleading AI behaviors, they induce these behaviors intentionally with **non-standard engineering practices** and hope their conclusions can generalize to U-SOPHISTRY.”
 - “We study U-SOPHISTRY that naturally emerges from **standard, innocuous practices**.”

-\textbf{Our findings}.
+**Our findings**.
 Based on inspecting the paper’s [code](https://github.com/Jiaxin-Wen/MisleadLM)<d-cite key="misleadlm_code"></d-cite> and re-running experiments, it seems plausible to us that much of the observed “misleading” behavior is an artifact of a *pretty unrealistic RLHF setup*, meaning the paper would be falling under the bucket of I-SOPHISTRY once more, rather than U-SOPHISTRY:

 1. **In the QuALITY setting, the reward model is not given enough information to determine correctness**.
 During reward-model training and PPO, the “judge” sees (question, answer A, answer B, argument) **without** the story the question is about.
 It therefore can’t meaningfully reward correctness, but probably still rewards plausible-sounding arguments—making it easy to hack.